wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-bi/introduction-power-bi/includes/2a-data-modeling-visualizations.md

 ### Change how a numeric field is aggregated

-Say you have a chart that sums the units sold for different products, but you'd rather have the average.
+Say you have a chart that sums the units sold for different products but you would rather have the average.

 1. Create a **Clustered column chart** that uses a measure and a category.
 In